anderser/node-nvdb-client/readme.md

 Egenskaper in NVDB response are parsed into key value properties. (only `navn` and `verdi`) are used as of now.

-## TODO

-Error handling, tests, pagination and a lot more.

 ## License